ScarcelyThere/Asus_T102_Alpine/README.md

 appears there's support for several PMCs, but only one is selected based on a value from an operation region.

-ACPI EC support is included, but the DSDT's _STA_ method returns zero, so I may remove support for this.
-No kernel messages mention the EC.

 S0ix Support
 ------------